ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 [DMARC Policy Records](#dmarc-policy-record) are communicated using the DNS and therefore inherit a number of considerations related to DNS caching.
-The inherent conflict between freshness and the impact of caching on the reduction of DNS-lookup overhead should be considered from the [Mail Receiver's] (#mail-receiver) point of view.
+The inherent conflict between freshness and the impact of caching on the reduction of DNS lookup overhead should be considered from the [Mail Receiver's] (#mail-receiver) point of view.
 If [Domain Owners](#domain-owner) or [PSOs] (#public-suffix-operator) publish a DMARC Policy Record with a very short TTL,  the injection of large volumes of messages could cause